julianjohannesen/js-concurrency-notes/f002-promises.md

 That's it.
 We now have a simplified, synchronous representation of the Promise API.

-This shows us the basic interface of promises: there's a way to create an object containing a value, and there's a way to add then callbacks that return new values.
+This shows us the basic interface of promises: there's a way to create an object containing a value, and there's a way to add then callbacks that return new values, and there's a way to chain those then calls together indefinitely.

 ## Real Promises